blacklanternsecurity/writehat/README.md

 - Presentation slide generation
 - More advanced table creator with CSV upload feature
 - More granular permissions / ACLs (beyond just user + admin roles)

+## Starting afresh
+WriteHat stores your instance's data in the `/mongo` and `/mysql` directories.
+The easiest way to start from scratch is to run `git clean -f -d`.

 ## Known Bugs / Limitations: